cpichard/USD/pxr/exec/execUsd/docs/overview.md

 #### Plugin Computations

-Computations that are published by schemas are called **plugin computations**;
-OpenExec will load the plugin that defines computations for a given schema the first time any computation is requested for a prim that uses that schema.
+Computations that are associated with schemas are called **plugin computations**; OpenExec will load the plugin that defines computations for a given schema the first time any computation is requested for a prim that uses that schema.
 Plugin computations are registered using an embedded [computation definition language](#group_Exec_ComputationDefinitionLanguage), which allows schema authors to register the callback that implements the computation, along with a specification of the input values required by the computation.

 #### Builtin Computations